Ashley Gustafson

 What is a Student Athlete?

 When you hear the term “student athlete,” you might wonder what it means.
-Simply put, a student athlete, also known as a college athlete, is a college or university student who participates in organized and competitive sports.
+Simply put, a student athlete, also known as a high school or college athlete, is a high school or college or university student who participates in organized and competitive sports.

 Here is a quick summary: